gregkolb88/CTF-Write-Ups/TryHackMe/Lian_Yu.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/606321cb-a1db-486b-adfe-27aabc5cd011">

-To answer the first question, I run feroxbuster to scan the web server for a list of directories.
+To answer the first question (What is the Web Directory you found?), I run feroxbuster to scan the web server for a list of directories.
 We discover two notable directories: http://10.10.195.108/island/ & http://10.10.195.108/island/2***/.

 ```
 feroxbuster -u http://10.10.195.108 -w /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt